Dr. Alex Stone, DPT, CSCS

 Therabody had a very busy 2022.
 They released 8 new products—the most in a year.
 What were those?
 Did we review them?
 Maybe not all of them, but we mentioned some, and we will get to them eventually.

-We enjoyed reviewing their massage guns (Theragun Pro 5th Gen and Theragun Mini), but today, we’ll discuss their smart cupping massager – the TheraCup.
+We enjoyed reviewing their massage guns (Theragun Pro 5th Gen and Theragun Mini), but today, in this review, we’ll discuss their smart cupping massage – the TheraCup.
 We’ll see how it performed during our tests.

-Cupping Therapy Explained: How It Boosts Muscle Recovery and Relieves Pain
+Cupping Therapy Massager: How It Boosts Muscle Recovery and Relieves Pain

-So what’s hot cupping?
-If you were part of the folk that was taken aback by Michael Phelps’s “gory-looking” marks on his back at the Olympics in Rio 2016, you are probably already familiar with hot cupping.
+If you were among the people who were taken aback by Michael Phelps’s “gory-looking” marks on his back at the Olympics in Rio 2016, you are probably already familiar with fire cup treatment.

 If you don’t know what fascia is, it’s the connective tissue that holds muscles to the skin.
 The fascia tends to stiffen when the muscle is overworked (from exercise) or underworked (from a sedentary lifestyle).

-Hot cupping can help release the pressure within these connective tissues.
+A cupping therapy massager can help release the pressure within these connective tissues.

-There is a reason celebrity athletes love hot cupping.
+There is a reason celebrity athletes love flame cupping.
 They are top-level performers who need to be in tip-top form to do what they do best.
-In addition to Phelps, we saw Conor McGregor with cupping marks early last year.
+In addition to Phelps, we saw Conor McGregor with cupping marks early in 2023.

-We’ve also seen the peculiar hot cupping marks on NBA players like Stephen Curry, Steven Adams, and Giannis Antetokounmpo.
-We also saw former New England Patriots linebacker James Harrison using the hot cupping therapy for his recovery routine.
+We’ve also seen peculiar fire cupping marks on NBA players like Stephen Curry, Steven Adams, and Giannis Antetokounmpo.
+We also saw former New England Patriots linebacker James Harrison using fire cupping therapy for his recovery routine.

-This tells you just how popular (and definitely effective) the hot cupping therapy method is.
+This tells you just how popular (and definitely effective) flame cupping is.

-These are just a few areas in which people have reported relief after using hot cupping.
+These are just a few areas where people have reported relief after a fire cup treatment.
 But there are more proven benefits (backed by scientific studies) of hot cupping, including;

-• Relieving lower back pain: Studies in 20151 and 20172 found that cupping is effective against chronic lower back pain.
+• Relieving lower back pain: Studies in 20151 and 20172 found that fire cupping massage is effective against chronic lower back pain.

-• Helping sports recovery: A minor 2020 study3 found that hot cupping can effectively improve hamstring issues like tightness and strains.
+• Helping sports recovery: A minor 2020 study3 found that fire cup therapy can effectively improve hamstring issues like tightness and strains.

-• Management of osteoarthritis pain: A major study in 20214 found moderate evidence that cupping can help reduce osteoarthritis pain in the knee.
+• Management of osteoarthritis pain: A major study in 20214 found moderate evidence that cupping therapy with fire can help reduce osteoarthritis pain in the knee.
 This may be especially relevant for older adults who are struggling with osteoarthritis symptoms but don’t want to have joint replacement surgery.

-You can also check out more hot cupping benefits from our review on the Achedaway Cupper.
+You can also check out more about cupping at home in our review of the Achedaway Cupper.

 This method uses negative pressure.
 One example is when a flame is lit inside the cup to suck out the oxygen.
 The hot cup is then quickly placed on the skin, creating a vacuum.

-Another non-flame method (also negative pressure) is when pump cups are used; a pump is attached to the cup that sucks the air out.
+Another non-flame method (also negative pressure) is when glass suction cups are used; a pump is attached to the cup that sucks the air out.

 Traditional cupping therapy.